lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 34 Quick work.md

   	- he [subject]
     - received [predicate verb][past tense]
   	- a letter [object]
-    - from the local police [adverbical of place of predciate verb]
+    - from the local police [adverbial of place of predciate verb]

 In the letter he was asked to call at the station.
   - simple sentence:
-  	- in the letter [adverbical of manner][preposition]
+  	- in the letter [adverbial of manner][preposition]
   	- he [subject]
   	- was asked to do [predicate verb phrase][passive form of verb]
   	- to call at the station [infinitive][object]